What are College Scholarships?

-These scholarships will generally be the largest individual students receive.
+These scholarships will generally be the largest individual source of scholarship and probably financial aid in general, students receive.
 This means it’s important for students to consider colleges for merit opportunities when applying.
 The most competitive colleges in the country generally do not offer any merit scholarships.

 Other scholarships such as athletic scholarships or those that require portfolios or auditions don’t actually require a separate application.
 Students are awarded a scholarship based on their acceptance into the program.
 There are also a variety of scholarships administered by the university and awarded to students without any other application with non-academic criteria.
 For example: the University of Virginia awards the Bayly-Tiffany Scholarship for undergraduate students who are residents of Accomack or Northampton counties in Virginia.